Product Management

 3. Always sync the roadmap and the backlog

 You must maintain both tools parallelly.
 That means keeping them in sync.
 Keep both the tools updated and ensure that they tell the same stories to the stakeholders.
-For this, you must regularly refer to the roadmap and ensure that the prioritized items in the backlog align with the roadmap’s strategy, priorities, and objectives.
+For this, you must regularly refer to the product roadmap tool and ensure that the prioritized items in the backlog align with the roadmap’s strategy, priorities, and objectives.

 Manage your Product Roadmap Better with Zeda.io

 It is always from a good product roadmap that you can build the right product backlog.
 Zeda.io’s live roadmap feature lets you build roadmaps and share them at the team, product, and customer levels.
 You can customize the roadmaps as per your requirement.
 These live roadmaps will provide clear visibility and up-to-date information for positive progress.
+Get started now!

 Join Product Café Newsletter!